picoders1/Forecasting-Influencial-Factors-of-US-Housing-Prices-with-Data-Science-/README.md

 - Target (S&P/Case-Shiller U.S. National Home Price Index.)
 - Population (Population includes resident population plus armed forces overseas.)
-- Personal Income (Income that persons receive in return for their provision of labor, land, and capital used in current production and the net current transfer payments that they receive from business and from government.)
+- Personal Income (Income that persons receive in return for their provision of labor, land, and capital used in current production and the net current transfer payments that they receive from business and government.)
 - Gross Domestic Product (Featured measure of U.S. output, is the market value of the goods and services produced by labor and property located in the United States.)
-- Unemployment Rate (The unemployment rate represents the number of unemployed as a percentage of the labor force.
-(16 years age or above))
+- Unemployment Rate (The unemployment rate represents the number of unemployed as a percentage of the labor force (16 years of age or above))
 - Mortgage Rate (A mortgage rate is the interest rate charged for a home loan.
 (Percentage))
 - Employment- (Population Ratio (emratio))
 - Building Construction issued permit in the US (Total Units)